WHERE TO START

-Problems with conceiving are more common than most of us may think.
-1 in 6 couples are thought to experience difficulty in achieving a pregnancy.
-If you have been having regular, unprotected intercourse for a year or more and you have not achieved a pregnancy, we would advise booking a fertility assessment with us.
+Infertility is more common than people think.
+If you've had regular unprotected intercourse for a year or more and have not achieved a pregnancy, we would advise booking a fertility assessment.

 One of the most common reasons why women seek fertility treatment today is because of age.
 It’s a biological fact that female fertility declines with age, especially after 35.
 Statistically, the chances of older women reduce and more complex treatment may be required.
 This is why we apply a cut-off age of 37 in our eligibility criteria for Kind IVF.

-There is a small proportion of women who, for mainly genetic reasons, reach the menopause prematurely, usually below the age of 40 or even sooner.
+There is a small proportion of women who, for mainly genetic reasons, reach menopause prematurely, usually below the age of 40 or sometimes even sooner.
 These are women whose ovaries are unable to produce the follicles which will become eggs and whose only chance of having a baby is with an egg donated by a fertile woman.
 Women of an older maternal age – usually over 40 – may be similarly affected.
-Our partner clinic, the London Egg Bank, can provide donor egg treatments, with a catalogue of donors for a choice of suitable eggs.
+Our partner clinic, London Egg Bank, can provide donor egg treatments, with a catalogue of donors for a choice of suitable eggs.